riyalohia/portfolio/content/featured/reactEpubReader/index.md

 showInProjects: true
 ---

 An npm package for react reader powered by EpubJS.
-Developers can add search, highlight and custom theme.
+Developers can add search, highlight and custom themes.